-Table 1 provides a list of all coupled climate models and the number of ensemble members for the 20th and 21st centuries used in the study.
-The 20th century analysis of El Niño teleconnections covers the period from 1959 to 2001, which is the common period of data availability for both seasonal forecast and climate change models.
-The CRU-UEA TS2.1 (Mitchell and Jones, 2005) is used as the observational precipitation dataset.
-Both climate model and observed precipitation have been interpolated to a common regular 2.5° x 2.5° degree grid.
-The analyses presented here focus on the boreal winter (December-to-February, DJF) season, representing the observed peak season for El Niño, and the boreal summer (June-to-August, JJA) season when El Niño events typically evolve.
+Modeling group Acronym Twentieth-century members Twenty-first-century members European Centre for Medium-Range Weather Forecasts ECMWF 9 Centre National de Recherches Météorologiques Météo-France 9 Met Office UKMO 9 DEMETER group 27 Center for Climate System Research (The University of Tokyo), National Institute for Environmental Studies, and Frontier Research Center for Global Change [Japan Agency for Marine-Earth Science and Technology (JAMSTEC)] MIROC3.2(medres) 3 3 Canadian Centre for Climate Modeling and Analysis CCCma 5 5 Goddard Institute for Space Studies [National Aeronautics and Space Administration (NASA)] GISS-ER 9 1 Weak group 17 9 National Center for Atmospheric Research CCSM3 8 5 Geophysical Fluid Dynamics Laboratory [National Oceanic and Atmospheric Administration (NOAA)] GFDL 2.0 3 1 Hadley Centre for Climate Prediction and Research (Met Office) HadCM3 2 1 • Moderate group 13 7 Centre National de Recherches Météorologiques (Météo-France) CNRM 1 1 Max Plank Institute for Meteorology ECHAM5 4 3 Geophysical Fluid Dynamics Laboratory (NOAA) GFDL 2.1 3 1 Strong group 8 5 and twenty-first centuries used in the study.
+The twentiethcentury analysis of El Niño teleconnections covers the period from 1959 to 2001, which is the common period of data availability for both seasonal forecast and climate change models.
+The Climatic Research Unit-University of East Anglia (CRU-UEA) TS2.1 (Mitchell and Jones 2005) is used as the observational precipitation dataset.
+Both climate model and observed precipitation have been interpolated to a common regular $2.5^{\circ} \times 2.5^{\circ}$ grid.
+The analyses presented here focus on the boreal winter [December-February (DJF)] season, representing the observed peak season for El Niño, and the boreal summer [June-August (JJA)] season when El Niño events typically evolve.
 Because the seasonality often determines the relevance of El Niño impacts, particularly for precipitation, by examining only specific seasons some regional impacts might not be represented within this study.

-The analysis focuses on tropical land (30°N to 30°S) and uses a simple meteorological interpretation of drought: below-normal precipitation based on a threshold of seasonally standardized precipitation.
+The analysis focuses on tropical land (30°N-30°S) and uses a simple meteorological interpretation of drought: below-normal precipitation based on a threshold of seasonally standardized precipitation.
 No universal definition for drought exists.
-For agricultural drought, the primary concern is soil moisture, which is also strongly impacted by evaporation as well as details of snow melt and soil characteristics (e.g. Wang 2005).
-For hydrological drought, evaporative changes due to temperature are again important as is water demand and even the year-to-year persistence characteristics of the precipitation (e.g. McCabe and Wolock 2007).
+For agricultural drought, the primary concern is soil moisture, which is also strongly impacted by evaporation as well as details of snowmelt and soil characteristics (e.g., Wang 2005).
+For hydrological drought, evaporative changes due to temperature are again important as is water demand and even the year-to-year persistence characteristics of the precipitation (e.g., McCabe and Wolock 2007).
 Even a simple meteorological definition will have its shortcomings.
-The value of 0.3 standard deviations of the standardized precipitation has been chosen to define the drought threshold because this value approximates the expected standard error following a single-sample z test in a composite of eleven cases (i.e. eleven El Niño events as explained below) drawn from standardized data.
+The value of 0.3 standard deviations of the standardized precipitation has been chosen to define the drought threshold because this value approximates the expected standard error following a single-sample z test in a composite of 11 cases (i.e., 11 El Niño events as explained below) drawn from standardized data.
 Therefore, regions with standardized precipitation anomalies less than or equal to -0.3 are considered to be under drought conditions.
 The results are consistent using stricter criteria for delimiting drought, which will be illustrated in section 3b when investigating drought spatial extent.
 Lyon (2004) showed similar consistency in results using differing levels of drought severity.